 Test your knowledge with a quiz

-Cole, Hunter's return quiz
+Cole, Hunter's Return

 - Manifest Destiny propelled westward expansion in the U.S. in the 19th century.
 Increased settlement and industry transformed the landscape of the American frontier.